Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 14.05/ 16.95 kg

-gas outlet central
+Gas outlet central

-Electrolyte level control through traffic jams
+Electrolyte level monitoring through traffic jams

-Estimated price 3450 rub.
+Approximate price 3450 rub.

 Declared capacity 55 Ah